-Here is the important news; with today's modern dental technology, specially trained dentists can eliminate most if not all pain associated with sensitive teeth.
-We can now use a special bite sensors to tell us where and how to treat.
+Here is the important news; with today's modern dental technology, highly trained dentists can eliminate most if not all pain associated with sensitive teeth.
+We can now use a special bite sensor to tell us where and how to treat.
 The technology, called a T Scan, is made by the same company that makes the foot sensors you see in the specialty athletic shoe stores.
 When a patient bites into the dental sensor, it dramatically shows what side hits first, which tooth hits first, which tooth hits the hardest, which tooth is being torqued, etc. It is an amazing piece of modern technology and extremely precise.

 Self-Diagnosis for an Unbalanced Bite- Warning, it takes a lot of concentration

 1. Sit in an upright position with the head level to the floor.
 Slightly separate your teeth.
 Very slowly let your jaw begin to close and keep closing until you feel ONE tooth touch.
 Be sure you close on the back teeth and not towards the front.

 2. If you are just hitting one tooth way before the rest of the back teeth hit, you could have an unbalanced bite.

 3. With your teeth in a closed position, slide them forward as if you were biting a thread.
 Only the front teeth should be touching.
 From a closed position, slide your jaw left and right.
 Only your eye teeth should be touching.